rnr1721/le7-config/README.md

 - Get config params by path
 - Strictly control param type and get default value if param not exists in config
 - Use PSR SimpleCache interface for caching
+- Get filtered params (with replacing parts of param values)
 - You can write own adapter for your config types

 ## Installation